JoseMayconHS/run-backend/README.md

-# Run-Back-end
+# Run-Backend
-API developed in NodeJs (Back-end of Run-Front-end)
+API developed in NodeJs (Backend of Run-Frontend).

-# Frontend project
+# Frontend project (important)*
  [Repository](https://github.com/Maycon-PE/Run-Front-end)

 # Features
 - API with MYSQL integration;
 - Authentications;
 - Database query functions are in a single sqlQuery folder;
 - Command that runs a file that opens the connection, creates the tables, inserts default records, and closes the connection.
-Build the foundation for the front-end project to work.
+Build the foundation for the front-end project to work;
 - All routes with path `http://localhost:3001/auth` on, will go through the middleware that checks the authentication.

 # Dependencies used